Rakeshdevunuri/QR-code/README.md

 QR code generator

-these project is done by using the nodejs so you need to install the nodemon packages to run these code
+these project is done by using the nodejs so you need node from chrome and also git then in the git you need to create one folder and put all the files into that folder and cd change directory to that folder in the git the you need to enter command npm install after installing npm  after you need to run index.js file for these you need to enter node index.js

-the packages you need to install is that inquirer and  qr-image from the npm.js document

-then you can run the code and for your reference i have uploaded my packages once you look into that and install your packages

-and after installing packages you need to change on thing that is in the packages after main you need to enter type and change it to module ie "type":"module", then your project is ready you can run on your terminal by using node